I had a task to do, but what was it? If only I could remember.

 May increase longevity and reduce heart disease

-Heart disease remains the number 1 killer in the world and reduces lifespan and healthspan of the majority of people.
+Heart disease remains the number 1 killer in the world and reduces the lifespan and healthspan of the majority of people.

 Mushrooms are no stranger to heart health either because they help boost antioxidants and reduce inflammation, and may even reduce harmful blood clots while supporting healthy blood pressure levels.